CodeChain-io/codechain/spec/JSON-RPC.md

 }
 ```

-## chain_getNonce
+## chain_getSeq
-Gets a nonce of an account of the given address, at state of the given blockNumber.
+Gets a seq of an account of the given address, at state of the given blockNumber.

 Params:
  1. address: `PlatformAddress`